whisthq/whist/mandelbox-images/README.md

 │   │   └── start-chrome.sh <- Helper script to start Chrome with specific flags
 │   ├── firefox
 │   │   └── Dockerfile.20 <- Container image for Mozilla Firefox
-├── build_container_image.sh <- Helper script to build a specific Docker image ├── helper_scripts
+├── build_mandelbox_image.sh <- Helper script to build a specific Docker image ├── helper_scripts
-│   ├── build_container_image.py <- Helper script to build a/many Docker image(s)
+│   ├── build_mandelbox_image.py <- Helper script to build a/many Docker image(s)
-│   ├── copy_protocol_build.sh <- Helper script to copy the compiled Fractal server protocol between folders │   ├── find_images_in_git_repo.sh <- Helper script to find all Dockerfiles in this folder tree │   └── run_container_image.sh <- Helper script to run a container image │   └── run_container_image.py <- Helper script to run a container image
+│   ├── copy_protocol_build.sh <- Helper script to copy the compiled Fractal server protocol between folders │   ├── find_images_in_git_repo.sh <- Helper script to find all Dockerfiles in this folder tree │   └── run_mandelbox_image.sh <- Helper script to run a container image │   └── run_mandelbox_image.py <- Helper script to run a container image
-├── push_container_image.sh <- Helper script to push a built container image to GHCR ├── run_local_container_image.sh <- Helper script to run a locally-built container image ├── run_remote_container_image.sh <- Helper script to fetch and run a container image stored on GHCR └── testing_scripts
+├── push_mandelbox_image.sh <- Helper script to push a built container image to GHCR ├── run_local_mandelbox_image.sh <- Helper script to run a locally-built container image ├── run_remote_mandelbox_image.sh <- Helper script to fetch and run a container image stored on GHCR └── testing_scripts
     ├── connection_tester.py <- Helper script to test UDP/TCP connectivity between a Fractal protocol server in a container and a client
     ├── uinput_server.c <- Helper script to set up a Linux uinput server in a container